 How to use Astrill VPN for Netflix?

 It’s very easy to use Astrill VPN for Netflix.
-First you create an account on Netflix, if you haven’t done that already.
+First, you create an account on Netflix, if you haven’t done so already.
 The last step is selecting the library you want to access, which will probably be the US.
 So you will need to choose Astrill VPN servers in… the US!

 Setting up a router should also be fairly easy as Astrill offers apps for them instead of some lengthy tutorials for manual configuration.
 It will prove to be very convenient when you want to watch Netflix from different devices.

 Should you encounter any issues like your favorite server no longer working, be sure to contact Astrill’s support, just be aware they’re not 24/7, working US hours.

 Conclusion – should you choose Astrill VPN for Netflix?